jblackwelder64/WEKA-XGBoost-Chromatin-Model/README.md

 ## Installation

-Detailed instructions tbd.
-For now, clone the repository and install all packages that are used.
+Clone the repository and install all packages that are used in a conda environment.

 ## Usage